Recognizing and Responding to Anxiety

 Whether in yourself or others, anxiety is real.
 When speaking with someone who is suffering anxiety, never downplay or dismiss the symptoms.
 Instead, focus on healthy habits: exercise and meditation are both proven to calm anxiety and simply going for a short walk away from the anxiety-producing situation may be sufficient.

 If anxiety is long-lasting or appears overwhelming, consider medical care.
-A Harvard Medical School study found that most cases of anxiety go undiagnosed (or misdiagnosed as physical ailments) for five to ten years and only a third of individuals with anxiety get treated for it.
+A study found that more than 40 million U.S. residents, or 19.1% of the population, have one or more of these conditions.
+While another study found that most cases of anxiety go undiagnosed (or misdiagnosed as physical ailments) for five to ten years and only a third of individuals with anxiety get treated for it.
 Yet, in one Harvard study, consistent telephone support by a therapist was sufficient to lessen anxiety and improve productivity in 300 workers diagnosed with anxiety, at a significant savings compared to the lower productivity and turnover of a control group who did not receive support.

 Sometimes the situations that prompt anxiety may be in desperate need of change.
 For example, if someone feels discriminated at work, because of gender, race, or any other difference, that individual may very well feel anxiety whenever they come into work.
 Their anxiety may lead to legal and safety issues for both the company and the employee.